ReneCodes/flora/README.md

 #### Cold vs. Hot Wire

-Currently the server is **COLD Wired**, meaning that you can take a snapshot with the App but it will always give you the same plant as a result.
+Currently, the server is **COLD Wired**, meaning that you can take a snapshot with the App, but it will always give you the same plant as a result.
-However, you can play around with the app without singing up for a Plant.id API key.
+However, you can play around with the app without signing up for a Plant.id API key.

 **HOT Wiring:**
 Sign up for API Access Key (see instructions below) and include them in your `.env` variables.
-Go to `index.controller.js` (server-side) and uncommend the `HOT WIRE START` function.
+Go to `index.controller.js` (server-side) and uncomment the `HOT WIRE START` function.
-Respectively comment out the `COLD WIRE` function.
+Respectively, comment out the `COLD WIRE` function.
 You should be good to go!

 ### Used API's